MartinBranns/NHL_Data_Analytics_Project/README.md

 Many players are shown with missing values for points scored in the NHL although some players are marked as having 0 points scored in the NHL.
 It seems that players who scored 0 points in the NHL are marked with "0" under points if they played in NHL games, and "N/A" if they never played an NHL game. *(Check to see if I changed all to zero or not and provide reasoning for it).*

 Changed positions "R" to "RW" (Right Winger) and "L" to "LW" (Left Winger) for clarity as that is standard practice.
-L and R are more commonly used to denote stick position, and has significance in hockey as it is for example widely preferred for defensemen who play on the right side to be left-handed, and thus shoot "R".
+L and R are more commonly used to denote stick position, and has significance in hockey as it is for example widely preferred for defensemen who play on the right side to be left-handed, and thus shoot "R". *MAKE SURE TO UPDATE CLEAN DATASET AS IT IS NOT SHOWN IN players_5*

 Goaltenders are removed since I am not comparing save percentages or goals against averages, which are the two most common metric to measure the performance of a goaltender apart from advanced statistics such as expected goals against.
 I am only measuring points, so goaltenders are removed, and only skaters are kept in.
 While goaltenders can score assists (and sometimes even the rare goalie-goal on an empty net), it is not a performance metric for the position and would negatively skew the analysis.